gatling/frontline-doc/content/reference/current/installation/injectors/index.md

 * Create an image by following the [Azure documentation](https://docs.microsoft.com/en-us/azure/virtual-machines/virtual-machines-linux-capture-image) if not using certified images.
 * Create and save a SSH key pair without password.

-There are two ways to provide Azure credentials to your FrontLine instance:
+There are two ways to provide Azure credentials to your Gatling Enterprise instance:

 * Get the credentials from Microsoft Azure: follow [this link](https://www.inkoop.io/blog/how-to-get-azure-api-credentials/) and save the subscription ID, tenant ID, client ID and client secret.
 * Use [User Assigned Managed Identities](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/qs-configure-portal-windows-vm#user-assigned-managed-identity).